Exit and emergency light combo above fire door

 Dry vs. Wet Location Ratings

-If unsure, choose wet-rated – they are safe in all conditions.
+If unsure, choose wet-rated—safe for all conditions.

 Conclusion